Bortiz25/pet-store-website/README.md

 ```
 We then use the mongoose.model() function to create a model of the schema.

 The first argument of the 'model' function is the name of the schema you created.
-This argument refers to the capitalized, plural name of the 'products' collection name in our database.
+This argument refers to the capitalized, singular name of the collection name in our database.
+We use 'Product' as the first argument to refer to our 'products' collection.

 The second argument is the variable containing the schema.